sandialabs/OWENS.jl/README.md

 # OWENS (Offshore Wind ENergy Simulator)

 This repository is based on the original structural dynamics solver by Brian Owens (see dissertation: http://hdl.handle.net/1969.1/151813).
 The original code has been translated to Julia and revised for simplicity and performance while maintaining accuracy.
+GXBeam.jl has also been integrated in beta form for geometrically exact beam solutions
-The aerodynamics are provided by the VAWTAero.jl module (https://gitlab.sandia.gov/8821-vawt-tools/VAWTAero.jl)
+The aerodynamics are provided by the VAWTAero.jl module (https://gitlab.sandia.gov/8821-vawt-tools/VAWTAero.jl) in addition to a coupling to the OpenFAST AeroDyn module.

 ## Documentation

-The theory manual can be found in the docs folder along with the validation paper(s).
+In Work: Documentation can be found in the docs folder along with the validation paper(s).
-Additionally, there is a lessons learned document regarding Matlab to C++ "automatic" translation.
-The test cases are the base material for the validation paper(s).

 ## Using/Setting Up the Package
 1. Get access to repository and set up ssh keys